StarlitVienna/StarlitVienna/README.md

 <h1 align="center">Hi 👋, I am Vienna</h1>
-<h3 align="center">A student who codes in their free time and has taken an interest in the math behind neural networks.</h3>
+<h3 align="center">A student who codes in their free time and has taken an interest in the math behind neural networks.b🏳️‍⚧️ </h3>

 - 🔭 My last project was **PlurallScraper**, a scraper that backups everything from the maestro page of Plurall --> https://github.com/StarlitVienna/PlurallScraper/tree/dev-branch

+- ⭐️ I'm currently working on a project that allows LLMs to use a browser

 - 🌱 I’m currently learning **Pytorch, Tensorflow and Selenium**

 - 📫 How to reach me **starlitvienna@starlitvienna.com**

-- ⚡ Fun fact **I love cats**

 - My website --> https://starlitvienna.com